QuentinRa/blog.quentinra.dev/special/toolbox/discord/webhook.md

-Using [discohook](https://discohook.org), you can create your webhook online (or learn how a webhook is made), then in Javascript
+Using [discohook](https://discohook.org), you can create your webhook online (or learn how a webhook is made), then in JavaScript

 ```js
 // fetch channel webhooks